 From the nearly 2000-year-old ruins discovered when building the metro to hip, design-focused cafés, Sofia is an up-and-coming city with a long history from its roots as ancient Serdica.
 You’ll find charm everywhere you look, from mosques to Orthodox churches, to vintage trams and cozy cafés.
 Come to Sofia with an open mind (and a fully-charged camera) and be prepared to find out just how photogenic this city is.

-So, for all you shutterbugs out there wondering the best places to Instagram in Sofia, here’s a comprehensive list with locations to boot, as well as our recommendations for the most Instagrammable and beautiful hotels in Sofia.
+So, for all you shutterbugs out there wondering the best places to visit in Sofia for Instagram pics, here’s a comprehensive list.
+We’ve got the best photography locations in Sofia all mapped out for you, as well as our recommendations for the most Instagrammable and beautiful hotels in Sofia.

 Map of the Most Instagrammable Places in Sofia